adore/daylight/doc/develop.md

 Both requests and responses will have a root element.
-For responses, root elmeents define which client model(s) will be instanciated.
+For responses, root elmeents define which client model(s) will be instantiated.
 For requests, root elements define the parameter key that object attributes are sent under.